MrArnoldInTech/MrArnoldInTech/README.md

 Hi there 👋, My Name is Arnold and welcome to my GitHub profile page.

 I am a Graduate with a Bachelor of Information Sciences.
-I am Majoring in Software Engineering and also a Minor in Games Programming.
+I have a Major in Software Engineering and a Minor in Games Programming.

 I studied at Massey University from 2020-2022 & had my ceremony in May 2023.